CV4RA/Dark-enhanced-VPR-Net/README.md

 # Dark Enhanced Visual Place Recognition

 This repository implements a dark-enhanced network for robust visual place recognition in low-light conditions.
 The project is based on the research paper which introduces ResEM (Residual Enhancement Module) and DSPFormer (Dual-Level Sampling Pyramid Transformer) to enhance image quality and extract discriminative features in challenging environments.

-note: The dataset is being compiled and will be released later.
+note: The dataset is will be released later.
 ## Table of Contents

 - [Introduction](#introduction)